Associate Provost

 Academic Degrees

-She earned her B.A. in Public Policy Studies from Duke University, and earned both an MBA and a Master of Management in Hospitality from Cornell University.
-Kimberly is looking forward to getting deeply involved in the Fredericksburg region.
+Kimberly earned her B.A. in Public Policy Studies from Duke University, and earned both an MBA and a Master of Management in Hospitality from Cornell University.
+She earned her Doctor of Educational Leadership from Virginia Commonwealth University.